 - Create an industry-specific quote or highlight statistics on an image.
 There are many sources for free images and sites like Canva or PicMonkey that can help even an amateur create fantastic graphics.

 - Attach an image to your blogs, or break the blog into sections with images.
 This will help ensure people are reading through to the end.
+If you were scrolling, did the picture of this dog on the left catch your eye and stop you from scrolling?

 - When posting article links on social media, attach a custom image that may be more suitable to the article in size and in content.

-- Create infographics to illustrate “how to” tutorials.
+- Create infographics to illustrate “how-to” tutorials.
 For readers with shorter attention spans, this is a fantastic way for them to digest little nuggets of information and retain it longer.